+Mace Siegel CHAIRMAN OF THE BOARD

+[SIG

-Mace Siegel CHAIRMAN OF THE BOARD [SIG] Arthur Coppola PRESIDENT AND CHIEF EXECUTIVE OFFICER
+Arthur Coppola PRESIDENT AND CHIEF EXECUTIVE OFFICER

+THE MACERICH COMPANY

+401 WILSHIRE BOULEVARD

+NO. 700

-THE MACERICH COMPANY 401 WILSHIRE BOULEVARD NO. 700 SANTA MONICA, CALIFORNIA 90401
+SANTA MONICA, CALIFORNIA 90401

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 29, 1998
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 20, 1999

-NOTICE IS HEREBY GIVEN that the 1998 Annual Meeting of Stockholders (the "Annual Meeting") of The Macerich Company (the "Company") will be held on Friday, May 29, 1998 at 9:00 a.m. at the Miramar Sheraton Hotel, 101 Wilshire Boulevard, Santa Monica, California, for the following purposes described in this Notice and Proxy Statement:
+NOTICE IS HEREBY GIVEN that the 1999 Annual Meeting of Stockholders (the "Annual Meeting") of The Macerich Company, a Maryland corporation (the "Company"), will be held on Thursday, May 20, 1999 at 10:00 a.m. local time at the Miramar Sheraton Hotel, 101 Wilshire Boulevard, Santa Monica, California, for the following purposes described in this Notice and Proxy Statement:

-- (1) To elect three members of the Board of Directors, each to serve for a three-year term; - (2) To ratify the appointment by the Board of Directors of Coopers & Lybrand LLP as independent accountants for the Company for the year ending December 31, 1998; and - (3) To consider and act upon any other matter that may properly be brought before the Annual Meeting and at any adjournment or postponement thereof.
+- To elect three members of the Board of Directors, each to serve for a three-year term; - (2) To consider and vote upon ratification of the appointment by the Board of Directors of PricewaterhouseCoopers LLP as independent accountants for the Company for the year ending December 31, 1999; and - (3) To consider and act upon any other matter that may properly be brought before the Annual Meeting and at any adjournment or postponement thereof.

-Any action may be taken on the foregoing matters at the Annual Meeting on the date specified above, or on any date or dates to which, by original or later action, the Annual Meeting may be adjourned or postponed.
+Any action may be taken on the foregoing matters at the Annual Meeting on the date specified above, or on any date or dates to which the Annual Meeting may be adjourned or postponed.

-The Board of Directors has fixed the close of business on April 15, 1998 as the record date for determining the stockholders entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.
+The Board of Directors has fixed the close of business on March 24, 1999 as the record date for determining the stockholders entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.
 Only stockholders of record of the Company's common stock, \$.01 par value per share, at the close of business on that date will be entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.

-You are requested to complete and sign the enclosed form of proxy, which is being solicited by the Board of Directors, and to mail it promptly in the enclosed postage-prepaid envelope.
-Any proxy may be revoked by delivery of a later dated proxy or by written notice of revocation.
-In addition, stockholders of record who attend the Annual Meeting may vote in person, even if they have previously delivered a signed proxy.
+You are requested to complete and sign the enclosed form of Proxy, which is being solicited by the Board of Directors, and to mail it promptly in the enclosed postage-prepaid envelope.
+Any Proxy may be revoked by delivery of a later dated Proxy, by written notice of revocation or by attending the Annual Meeting and voting in person.